Cycling China – Bicycle Touring Across [Itineraries and Tips]

 We lived in China for two years, traveling and working.
 The first time we arrived by bicycle from Kazakhstan, we entered the Xinjiang region and went south, through Gansu and Qinghai.

-After traveling Eastern Asia and South-East Asia we returned to China in 2017, always by bicycle.
+After traveling in Eastern Asia and Southeast Asia, we returned to China in 2017, always by bicycle.

-From the Vietnamese border, we arrived in Kunming and then we stopped to work for a year and a half: first in the beautiful Hangzhou, before moving to Sanmen, using every weekend, holiday or vacation to travel and cycle China trying to see as much as possible.
+From the Vietnamese border, we arrived in Kunming, then worked for a year and a half: first in the beautiful Hangzhou, then in Sanmen, using every weekend, holiday, or vacation to travel and cycle through China, trying to see as much as possible.

-At that time we traveled mainly to Zheijang, Fujian, and Shandong.
-We also explored Taiwan by bicycle, from Fujian, it is very easy and economical to reach Taiwan by ship or plane.
+At that time, we traveled mainly to Zhejiang, Fujian, and Shandong.
+We also explored Taiwan by bicycle.
+From Fujian, it is very easy and economical to reach Taiwan by ship or plane.

-Besides being rich in culture and landscapes of all kinds, China is also a very safe country, camping freely is not a problem and people are very helpful and hospitable.
+Besides being rich in culture and landscapes of all kinds, China is also a very safe country; camping is free, and people are very helpful and hospitable.

-In this article, we will try to give you all the useful information to organize a bicycle trip in or through China: how to obtain and extend the visa, where to sleep, culinary specialties not to be missed, and some possible itineraries.
+In this article, we will provide you with all the useful information to organize a bicycle trip in or through China: how to obtain and extend your visa, where to sleep, culinary specialties not to be missed, and possible itineraries.

 bikepacking china